-SOWK 331, Human Behavior in the Social Environment I, 3 credits
+SOWK 331, Human Behavior in the Social Environment I, 3 credits o1/o8/14 www.metrostate.edu Page 327

 In this first of a two-semester sequence, students begin the study of human behavior and development throughout the life cycle.
 Biological and psychological variables are identified with special emphasis on the important factors of human diversity.
 Students apply a specific behavior theory to a racial/ethnic population and then critique its usefulness.
 Prerequisite: Admission to social work major.